Working with processes¶

 cube.apply(absolute)

-The argument that is passed to these functions is
+The argument that will be passed to all these callback functions is

-This is a helper object with predefined methods for all standard processes,
+This is a helper object with predefined methods for all standard openEO processes,

 allowing to use an object oriented coding style to define the callback.